 Outputs

-Raw Audio Data: The audio data is provided to the Secure Comms.
-Subsystem.
+Raw Audio Data: The audio data is provided to the Communication Subsystem.

-Secure Communications Subsystem
+Communication Subsystem

 General

-The Secure Communications Subsystem communicates with the Secure Communications.
-Subsystem in the Control Layer to return the current audio and video streams of the camera to the user and to provide the current position/orientation of the camera.
-Additionally, the Secure Communications Subsystem relays new position change requests to the Motor Controller Subsystem in order to move the camera.
+The Communication Subsystem communicates with the Communication Subsystem in the Control Layer to return the current audio and video streams of the camera to the user and to provide the current position/orientation of the camera.
+Additionally, the Communication Subsystem relays new position change requests to the Motor Controller Subsystem in order to move the camera.

 Assumptions